Last Updated on January 18, 2024 by Kelly

 In the early 1900s, New Haven had a sizable immigrant population from southern Italy.
 Although pizza wasn’t invented in the United States, immigrants from Italy brought their pizza knowledge to the states and opened some of the first pizzerias in the country.
 In the early 1920s in New Haven, pizzas were sold from Italian-owned bakeries alongside numerous breads and other baked goods.
-As pizzas gained popularity, restaurants were eventually opened that catered solely to making pizza.
+As pizzas gained popularity, restaurants eventually opened that catered solely to making pizza.
 One of the first pizza restaurants was Frank Pepe’s Pizzeria Napoletana, which opened in 1925.
 (More on that below!)

-Basically, if you love pizza, you have to add New Haven to your list of places to visit.
+All that goes to say that if you love pizza, you have to add New Haven to your list of places to visit.

-The Best Pizza in New Haven (Famous Pizzerias)
+The Best Pizza in New Haven

 One of the best things you can do while in New Haven is ask a local which pizza restaurant is their favorite.
 People from New Haven hold strong opinions about their pizza, and the rivalry between pizzerias is legendary.
 We’re highlighting the most popular pizzerias in this section.